 The digitization of millions of inpatient and outpatient records is completed across hundreds of Kaiser Permanente facilities in the U.S.

-The Kaiser Permanente School of Medicine becomes a legal non-profit entity with a Board of Directors.
+The Kaiser Permanente Bernard J. Tyson School of Medicine becomes a legal non-profit entity with a Board of Directors.
 Representatives begin collecting the most innovative and successful educational practices in use from elite medical schools across the country.
-These techniques are incorporated into the School’s curriculum, which now enters the early stages of design to fulfill the School’s mission, vision, and values.
+These techniques are incorporated into the school’s curriculum, which now enters the early stages of design to fulfill the school’s mission, vision, and values.

-Mark Schuster, MD, PhD, Founding Dean and CEO of Kaiser Permanente School of Medicine assembles a distinguished senior leadership team composed of a world-class, multidisciplinary, and diverse group of leaders to oversee the planning, design, and implementation of the School.
+Mark Schuster, MD, PhD, Founding Dean and CEO of Kaiser Permanente Bernard J. Tyson School of Medicine assembles a distinguished senior leadership team composed of a world-class, multidisciplinary, and diverse group of leaders to oversee the planning, design, and implementation of the school.